veganprimate/CotCPort/customqsts_en.md

 1. Reserve IDs and labels.
    - Pick new `m_id` values that do not collide with existing rows.
-   - For events, pick a unique `EventList.m_Name` and matching JSON asset filename.
+   - For events, pick a unique `EventList.m_Name` and matching asset filename.
    - For NPC/map anchors, reuse or create unique labels such as `m_AppearLabel`, `m_DestNpcSetLabel`, and map path actor names.

 2. Add text first.